-Pune, (IANS): Sri Lankan Angelo Matthews has decided to step down from Pune Warriors captaincy for the rest of the Indian Premier League (IPL) season.
+Pune, May 2 (IANS) Sri Lankan Angelo Matthews has decided to step down from Pune Warriors captaincy for the rest of the Indian Premier League (IPL) season.

 Matthews was appointed the skipper ahead of the season but dropped himself midway after a string of poor performances.
 And with Aaron Finch doing well as the captain, Matthews feels it is logical for Finch to carry on leading the team.